 1. Licensed bargaining unit members will normally work eight (8) hours per day including a thirty (30) minute duty free lunch.
 These staff will follow the school or district work schedule to which they are primarily assigned.
 These staff will attend a broad range of meetings including, but not limited to, IEP, eligibility, parent conferences, school staff meetings, and E.S.D. program staff meetings that may occur before or extend after the school’s regular hours.

 2. Bargaining unit members may work more than 40 hours per week with the approval of the immediate supervisor and shall be allowed flexible time off on an hour for hour basis when such time would not interfere with educational activities as determined by mutual agreement with the immediate supervisor.
 Otherwise, employees will be reimbursed on an hour for hour basis as an extra duty assignment as defined in Article 20, J.

+3. When a workload issue arises for an employee that affects their normal work week, the employee shall discuss the issue with their supervisor.
+If the resolution of the workload issue would affect one or more constituent districts, the SOESD administration will be responsible to have that discussion.

 C. RESPONSIBILITY AND ASSIGNMENTS